mdelobelle/metadatamenu/docs/controls.md

 # Controls

 ## Control field with autocompletion
-In Editor mode, type ":" after a field in frontmatter, or "::" after an inline-field to trigger the autocompletion for `Select` and `Multi` fields
+In Editor mode, type ":" after a field in frontmatter, or "::" after an inline-field to trigger the autocompletion for `Select`, `Multi`, `File` and `Multi File` fields

 ## Control field from links, file and plugin options
 Right click in the live preview, on a link, a file in explorer, or opening a file's or plugin's context menu will automatically display an item per target note's frontmatter field and "inline fields" (dataview syntax)